 Failure to comply with this policy or its regulations and procedures can result in towing of the car or vehicle.
 The owner or user of the car or vehicle shall bear all costs and expenses related to the towing and storage of the car or vehicle.

-The Superintendent may develop regulations and procedures as necessary for the implementation of this policy.
+The Superintendent may develop regulations and procedures as necessary for the implementation of this policy and is authorized to establish reasonable fees for campus parking permits.

 LEGAL REF: G.S.
 115C-46 and §20-219.9 to -219.14